Wedding Day Timeline Planning

 A quick, but often one of the most emotional times of the day.
 The First Look takes no more than 10-15 minutes start to finish and is a great opportunity for you to see one another for the first time without any prying eyes from guests, bridal party etc. Even I put on a long lens and disappear in the distance to shoot it - so it's just the two of you!
 Your groom will turn and see you looking amazing without an entire room staring at him for his reaction - he can be himself, unguarded and soak in the moment without that pressure.

 Now while the majority of my couples choose to do a First Look, it's certainly not for everyone - my own wife insisted that I not see her until she came down the aisle and I was totally down for that.
 I've included a sample timeline later in this post that lays out the timing without doing a First Look.
+Here are some alternatives to doing a first look.

 Quick Tip: The moment and the photos will be great either way so go with your gut when it comes to a deciding whether to do a First Look.